 ■NOTE: Note the position of the alignment marks on the end of the camshaft.
-They must be parallel with the valve cover mating surface.
-If rotating the cam-shaft and sprocket is necessary for alignment, do not allow the crankshaft to rotate and be sure the cam lobes end up in the down position.
+They must be parallel to the valve cover mating surface.
+If rotating the camshaft is necessary for alignment, rotate the sprocket inside the chain until the alignment pin can be engaged in the sprocket with the camshaft properly aligned to the head.